iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 $ \mu = \frac{ \sum_{i=0}^n x_i }{ n } $

+It gets affected by the outliers.

 **Median**

-It is the middle number.
-We find it by sorting the entire dataset into an ordered list.
+It is the middle number in an ordered list.

 If it's even then it is sum of two middle number by two else it's the middle one.

 if $ n = even $ then: $ (a+b)/2 $ where a and b are middle numbers.

+It is not affected by the extreme values.

 **Mode**

 It is the most *common number* or the most frequent number in the dataset.

-If the values in a given set all occur the same number of times, the data set has no mode because no number is any more common than any other.
+*No mode*, if the values in a given set all occur the same number of times, the data set has no mode because no number is any more common than any other.

+*Several mode* if more than one number is repeated same number of times.

+It is not affected by extreme values.

+**Geometric Mean**

+It is used to measure rate of change of variable over time.
+For eg, rate of return on investment over years.

+$ X_G = (X_1 \ x \  X_2 \ x\ ... \ x\  X_n)^{(1/n)} $

+GM rate of return, here $ R_i $ is rate of retunr in time period i

+$ R_G = [ (1 + R_1) \ x \ (1 + R_2) \ x ... x \ (1 + R_n) ]^{(1/n)} - 1 $

 **Effect of Outliers**

 Removing a big outlier decreases the mean more but less change on median and we may be median doesn't change.

 ## Spread and Variation of Data
-The spread of data can be measured by its range, interquartile range (IQR), variance or standard deviation.
+The spread of data can be measured by its range, interquartile range (IQR), variance, standard deviation. and coefficient of Variation.

+**Range**

+It is difference between largest and smallest value in data.
+It is not dependent on distribution of data and is sensitive to outliers.

 **Interquartile Range**

-It is the difference in the middle of the first half and the middle of second half.
-Median divides the dataset into two different parts.
-We then find the median of these two different parts and find the difference.
+Quartiles daivide the ordered data in to 4 segments.
+Each have equal number of values.
+Median (Q2) divides the dataset into two different parts.
+IQR is the difference in the middle of the first half (Q1) and the middle of second half (Q3).
+We then find the median of these two different parts and then find the difference.

 If we have even number of data points in dataset then we include the first middle number in first set and the second middle number in second set.